ARTFL-Project/PhiloLogic4/README.md

 ![alt text](www/app/src/assets/philo.png) 4.7
 ===========

 PhiloLogic is an XML database/search engine/web app that is designed for the particular difficulties of TEI XML.
 For a more theoretical description, you can refer to [our research publications](http://jtei.revues.org/817) or [our blog](http://artfl.blogspot.com).

+Note that as of version 4.7.3, PhiloLogic can now parse plain text files.
+See documentation for more details.

 ### See [documentation](https://artfl-project.github.io/PhiloLogic4/)